irgaly/kfswatch/README.md

 ## File System Events

-Kfswatch supports all platforms, so it supports only simple and rough events.
+Kfswatch supports all platforms, so it supports only simple events.

 Kfswatch **does not support recursive directory watching**.
 Only watching directory's child entry events will be reported.